abhidg/python-course/timeline.md

         - Numeric operations
         - Strings
         - String operations
+## week 2
 - Flow Control
     - if/elif/else
     - while statement

-## week 2
 - For loops and the range() function
-- Lists
-    - Appending to a list and deleting
+- Lists 1: Appending and deleting
-    - Indexing and slicing to extract elements
-- Tuples
-- Practical: Sieve of Eratosthenes
+- Practical: Basic list operations

 ## week 3
+- Lists 2: Indexing and slicing to extract elements
 - Dictionaries
     - Addition and deletion of keys
 - Iterators